Islamic banking and finance: Ijarah Ijarah (literally "to give something on rent")

 is a leasing or renting contract.
 In traditional Islamic jurisprudence (fiqh), it means a contract for the hiring of persons, services, or the "usufruct" of a property, generally for a fixed period and price.

-In Islamic finance, al Ijarah usually refers to a leasing contract that also includes a sales contract.
-Property such as plant, office automation, or motor vehicle, is leased to a client for stream of rental and purchase payments, so that the end of the leasing period coincides with completion of purchase payments and transfer of ownership to the lessee, and otherwise follows Islamic regulations.
+In Islamic finance, al ijarah usually refers to a leasing contract that also includes a sales contract.
+Some property, such as a manufacturing plant, office automation, or motor vehicle, is leased to a client for a stream of rental and purchase payments, so that the end of the leasing period coincides with the completion of purchase payments and transfer of ownership to the lessee.

-There are several types of ijarah in Islamic finance ("operating ijarah" or ijarah tashgheeliah, are leases without sales and finance):
+There are several types of ijarah in Islamic finance ("operating ijarah" or ijarah tashgheeliah are leases without sales and finance):